Introduction

 object we called result_spectrum

-, we can obtain an object of datatype NMRSpectrum1D
+, we can obtain an object of data type NMRSpectrum1D

 as an attribute of this object: